 In many such cases, the sound power of the winding noise is only a few dB below that of the core noise.

 Fan and Pump Sound

 Power transformers generate considerable heat because of the losses in the core, coils, and other metallic structural components of the transformer.
 This heat is removed by fans that blow air over radiators or coolers.
 Noise produced by the cooling fans is usually broadband in nature.
-Cooling fans usually con-tribute more to the total noise for transformers of smaller ratings and for transformers that are operated at lower levels of core induction.

 Factors that affect the total fan noise output include tip speed, blade design, number of fans, and the arrangement of the radiators.

-SOURCE: Jeewan Puri – Causes and Effects of Transformer Sound Levels
+Reference: Jeewan Puri – Causes and Effects of Transformer Sound Levels